The Judgment Layer

 Prompt Drift

-Agent performance degrades over time as data changes, edge cases accumulate, and prompts go untuned.
-What worked at launch stops working at month three.
+Agent performance degrades as the business changes, edge cases accumulate, and prompts go untuned.
+What worked at launch stops holding up in month three.

 Policy Gaps